RA341/glacier/website/docs/intro.md

 share your lib with your friends

-Glacier is the coolest way to store your games
+Glacier is the COOLest way to store your games

-grab your jacket and install Glacier today !!
+install Glacier today !!